stevenjmarsh/hapi-starting-point/README.md

             * ```<div data-menu='homepage' id=...```
         + in the nav menu, the corresponding menu item must have the data-menu value set
             * ```<li data-menu='homepage'>...```
+* Images (a logo, favicon, and sample graphic) are used/referenced in the source code, but not stored in the repository.
+Tests will fail, reminding you to provide those images or update those image names.

 ### Tasks using Gulp
 * clear - clears the console (typically used before any of the 'watch' based tasks are rerun)